Ezurio/canvas_python_samples/apps/mg100/XbitTextAppGateway/README.md

 ## Intended Use
-Once the device has been configured correctly and connected to the network, it will start scanning for BLE advertisements from a Laird Connectivity BT510 that is advertising sensor data.
-The sensor data, specifically temperature, is extracted from the advertisement and then periodically sent to the MQTT broker (e.g., ThingsBoard or AWS IoT).
+Once the device has been configured correctly and connected to the network, it will start scanning for BLE advertisements from a device running the [XbitTextApp][1].
+The advertisement data is extracted and then periodically sent to the MQTT broker (e.g., ThingsBoard or AWS IoT).

+[1]: ../../bl654_usb/XbitTextApp/XbitTextApp.py "XbitTextApp"